Content will always be king, and even more so for businesses selling software solutions over the cloud to differentiate and succeed.

 A way to achieve this is through guest post outreach.
 It is one of the ways to boost your SEO and improve search ranking results.

 This approach can also help humanize your SaaS startup to potential audiences, setting you up as an industry leader.

 When done right, thought leadership content pieces will also reach target audiences and get them to visit your website.

 All you need to do is send a professional email to people in charge of website content with a clear, enticing proposal.

 Measuring the impact of your SaaS content marketing can be tricky since customers often make several touchpoints on your website before making a purchase.

-However, using applications like Google Analytics and knowing what key metrics to monitor can quickly help you track and quantify the effectiveness of your SaaS content marketing.
+However, using applications like Google Analytics with its embedded analytics capabilities and knowing what key metrics to monitor can quickly help you track and quantify the effectiveness of your SaaS content marketing.

 Specifically, here are the content metrics you should track: